 Adaptive Physical Education Services

-Assistive technology staff will assist and/or consult with the school speech clinician and teaching staff on a student with a speech and language impairment to determine the student’s mode of communication and if needed, selection, acquisition or use of an assistive device.
-The term assistive technology means any item, piece of equipment or product system, which could commercial, modified or individualized that is used to increase, maintain or improve functional capabilities of students with disabilities.
+Assistive technology staff will assist and/or consult with the school speech clinician and teaching staff on a student with a speech and language impairment to determine the student’s mode of communication and if needed, selection, acquisition or use of assistive device.
+The term assistive technology means any item, piece of equipment or product system, which could be modified or individualized that is used to increase, maintain or improve functional capabilities of students with disabilities.

 Audiology services include identification of students with educationally significant unilateral or bilateral hearing losses that impedes their learning.
 Hearing screens are available in the school.
 Audiological evaluations are made after a student fails one or more hearing screens to determine the range, nature and degree of hearing loss.
-Evaluation recommendations may include follow up medical referral, medical treatment and appropriate education interventions.
+Evaluation recommendations may include follow up medical referral, medical treatment and appropriate interventions.
 A licensed speech clinician and hearing impaired teacher work collaboratively to educate staff and facilitate the student’s personal hearing instruments, individual and group FM systems, and other assistive listening technology deemed appropriate.

 Educational Counseling Services

 Educational counseling services may be provided for a student with a disability who is significantly lacking in the areas of self awareness and interpersonal relationships with others.
 Counseling topics would focus on self awareness, character building, appropriate social interactions, conflict resolution and coping skills.
 Direct services may be provided in an individual or group setting through discussions, reading value books, video clips, social clubs, role playing and social games.
 Educational counseling services may be provided by a GLASS social worker, school counselor and/or licensed emotional disabled teachers.